Australia’s gas transmission pipeline system

 The national adoption of AS 2885 by all State and Territory technical regulators and their involvement in its continued development and maintenance has enabled the pipeline industry to achieve a level of regulatory consistency not typical to every industry with state-based regulation.
 A key safety principle of risk assessment when designing pipelines for all environments is the ‘ALARP’ approach that all risks to the pipeline are to be kept as low as reasonably practicable (ALARP).

 Each pipeline is designed to take account of the known and proposed land use and the likely risks in the range of environments through which it passes.
 The issues that a rural environment poses to a pipeline are very different from those encountered in urban environments.

 APGA members also invest in research to improve pipeline safety.
-The Research and Standards Committee is a partner in the Energy Pipelines Cooperative Research Centre which is undertaking research in four program areas: more efficient use of materials, extension of safe operating life of new and existing pipelines, advanced design and construction, and public safety and security of supply.
+The Research and Standards Committee is a partner in the Future Fuels Cooperative Research Centre which is undertaking research in future fuel technologies, systems and markets; social acceptance, public safety and security of supply; and network lifecycle management.

 East Coast gas grid